isnur/electron-starter/README.md

-## Electron + TypeScript + React
+# Electron + Starter

-Boilerplate for a project using Electron, React and Typescript.
+Boilerplate for a project using Electron, React, Typescript, Sqlite3 and Material UI.

 ## Installation